Matrix chain multiplication: A dynamic programming algorithm

-At the end of this program, we have the minimum cost for the full sequence.

 More efficient algorithms

 There are algorithms that are more efficient than the O(n3) dynamic programming algorithm, though they are more complex.

 Hu & Shing

-An algorithm published by Hu and Shing achieves O(n log n) computational complexity.
+An algorithm published by T. C. Hu and M.-T. Shing achieves O(n log n) computational complexity.

 They showed how the matrix chain multiplication problem can be transformed (or reduced) into the problem of triangulation of a regular polygon.
 The polygon is oriented such that there is a horizontal bottom side, called the base, which represents the final result.
 The other n sides of the polygon, in the clockwise direction, represent the matrices.
 The vertices on each end of a side are the dimensions of the matrix represented by that side.
 With n matrices in the multiplication chain there are n−1 binary operations and Cn−1 ways of placing parentheses, where Cn−1 is the (n−1)-th Catalan number.
 The algorithm exploits that there are also Cn−1 possible triangulations of a polygon with n+1 sides.

 This image illustrates possible triangulations of a regular hexagon.
 These correspond to the different ways that parentheses can be placed to order the multiplications for a product of 5 matrices.

 For the example below, there are four sides: A, B, C and the final result ABC.
 A is a 10×30 matrix, B is a 30×5 matrix, C is a 5×60 matrix, and the final result is a 10×60 matrix.
 The regular polygon for this example is a 4-gon, i.e. a square:

 The matrix product AB is a 10x5 matrix and BC is a 30x60 matrix.
 The two possible triangulations in this example are:

 The cost of a single triangle in terms of the number of multiplications needed is the product of its vertices.
 The total cost of a particular triangulation of the polygon is the sum of the costs of all its triangles: